rohansanjay/reading/Self Development/The_Charisma_Myth.md

     - Toes: get into the physical sensation of movement
   - When in conversation, think about whether your mind is wandering and bring yourself back by focusing on your breath or toes for a second
   - Presence makes you more impactful, memorable, and grounded
+- Power and Warmth
+  - Powerful = being able to affect the world around us
+    - Clues of power in appearance, reaction, and **body language**
+  - Warmth = goodwill toward others -> will someone use the power they have in your favor
+    - Entirely though body language and behavior
+  - **people tend to accept what you project**
+- Charismatic Body Language
+  - Whatever is in your mind shows up in your body
+    - **charismatic behaviors must originate in your mind**
+  - You need strong internal skills: being aware of what is happening inside you and knowing how to handle it
+  - Your mind can't tell fact from fiction
+    - Ex: you get scared by a scary movie even though you know it's just a movie
+    - So if you are in a charismatic mental state, your body will manifest charismatic body language
+    - Nocebo effect: the mind creates toxic consequences in the body in reaction to completely fictional causes

+*Our imagination can dramatically enhance or inhibit our charisma, depending on its content*